 7. Australia Zoo

 Is any trip to Australia complete without visiting the home of the crocodile hunter himself Steve Irwin, as well as his family, Bindi, Terri and Robert?
-No!
+No, a trip to Australia should include a visit here!
 Australia Zoo is around an hour away and there are numerous ways you can get there.
 Probably the easiest is to book a tour if you don't have your own transport.
 The best place to learn about crocodiles with plenty of shows and feedings to watch throughout the day.
 Of course it's not all about crocodiles, they have loads of other animals as well.

 8. Lone Pine Koala Sanctuary